HackedRico/HackedRico/README.md

 </div>

-- 🐢 I'm a Junior at the University of Maryland, majoring in Computer Science - Cybersecurity and minoring in Business
+- 🐢 I'm a Junior at the University of Maryland (UMD), majoring in Computer Science - Cybersecurity and minoring in Business
 - 🔒 Driven by a deep passion for Cybersecurity, I’m dedicated to continuously growing and contributing in this field throughout my career.

 <!--